cyberbotics/webots-doc/reference/solid.md

 ### Unique Solid name

-The capability of identifying uniquely each [Solid](#solid) node is a base requirement for other advanced features, for example let the viewpoint follow a solid object or store the preferences for the rendering devices overlays.
+The capability of identifying uniquely each [Solid](#solid) node is a base requirement for other advanced features, for example to let the viewpoint follow a solid object or to store the preferences for the rendering devices overlays.
-For this reason since Webots R2018a, the user is encouraged to set unique names for sibling [Solid](#solid) nodes and a warning will be printed in the console if this rule is not respected.
+For this reason since Webots R2018a, the user is encouraged to set unique names for sibling [Solid](#solid) nodes and a warning is printed in the console if this rule is not respected.
 With sibling [Solid](#solid) nodes we indicate two [Solid](#solid) nodes for which the upper [Solid](#solid) node is the same.
 It doesn't matter if other nodes with a different type exist between the current and the upper [Solid](#solid) node.